ECONOMIC EMPOWERMENT

 Current Projects

-The Community Microloan program started 3 years ago with three recipients with small loans distributed amounting to about $50 each.
+The Community Microloan program started in 2015 with three recipients with small loans distributed amounting to about $50 each.
 The recipients paid back the loans after three months with 12% simple interest.
 Normal interest rates in Uganda are 32% compound interest.
 After paying back their loans, recipients were able to apply for additional loans.

 “ASA Social Fund for Hidden Peoples Microloan Project”